pacman82/throttle/Readme.md

 This has been done manly for the convinience of Python users, who want to try out the client without installing a Rust toolchain.

+**Attention** Version 0.4.1 is the last version to be released to PyPi as a wheel.
+Users are encouraged from then on to utilize either the published docker containers or binaries to run and operate the server.

 #### Docker

 The throttle sever is also released as a small container image to docker hub.